MPopti0n/Home-AssistantConfig/Sensors/README.md

 </response>
 ```

-### 2. Create the sensors
+### 2. Create and link sensors.yalm

-Copy and past the code from :
+1. Copy and past this in your configuration.yalm ```sensor: !include sensors.yalm```

-- Seneye.yalm
+   *This is call splitting configuration, more info : [Home Assistant - Splitting configuration](https://home-assistant.io/docs/configuration/splitting_configuration/)

-  - Basic
+2. Create a sensors.yalm file in the same folder as your configuration.yalm (generaly in the /config folder)

-OR
+   *This will be the file where you will write the code for all the ```sensor:```*

-- SeneyeWithTemplate
+### 3. Create the sensors

-  - Basic + Icons changing on min/max/critical values
+Copy and past the code from my seneye.yalm in the sensors.yalm file you've just created